 Diakonia has clear agreements with its partners and works continuously on building the institutional capacity of these organizations.
 In the event of mismanagement or misappropriation of funds, there are clear guidelines in place on how we should act.

 3. Strategies for tackling global problems associated with corruption, misappropriation of funds and draining of resources for fighting poverty:

-Many issues around corruption cannot be resolved within the framework of domestic politics in poorer countries.
+Many issues surrounding corruption cannot be resolved within the framework of domestic policy in poorer countries.
 All too seldom is there any discussion about why and how corruption arises.
-Since many poorer countries lack capacity in their administrations and have weak legal systems, civil society has an important role to play in scrutinising the investments that are made.
+Since many poorer countries lack capacity in their administrations and have weak legal systems, civil society has an important role to play in scrutinising the investments made.

 Increased transparency and increased domestic income, through improved global and national financial regulation, constitutes a strong contribution to anti-corruption and sustainable development.